Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-The **P** parameter can also put the board into firmware upload mode (as if the Erase button had been pressed) if parameter `P"ERASE"` is present.
+* The **P** parameter can also put the board into firmware upload mode (as if the Erase button had been pressed) if parameter `P"ERASE"` is present.

-Starting from v3.3 the **B** parameter may be set to -1 to reboot the attached SBC (DuetPi + SBC).
+* In SBC mode, from DSF v3.3 the **B** parameter may be set to -1 to reboot the attached SBC (DuetPi + SBC).
 DSF v3.5 also supports `P"OFF"` to shut down the SBC.
+Requires the DuetPi Management Plugin to be enabled.
+See [SBC Setup - Useful commands](/User_manual/Machine_configuration/SBC_setup#h-8-useful-commands).

 # T-commands